wry0313/gavinwang.dev/posts/chrom_extension_zero_to_one.md

 Now that I can form connections to the ChatGPT server, it is time to think of a prompt that will do what my extension is thought out to do.
 After some trial and error, I landed on this one:

-"in the perspective of a mentor to allow the user to understand what the user's focus is on and what the user roughly accomplished today. limit to 100-200 words and make necessary suggestions on what to do to make user improve and also give a productivity rating out of 100: " and after this I would concatinate a string representation of the user's website usage.
+"in the perspective of a mentor mentor, help the user to understand what the user's focus is on and what the user roughly accomplished today. limit to 100-200 words and make necessary suggestions on what to do to make user improve and also give a productivity rating out of 100:"

+and after this I would concatinate a string representation of the user's website usage.
+The output would look something like this:

+> Today, your focus seems to be on web development, particularly exploring topics related to Chrome extensions, CSS, and React.
+You spent time on Stack Overflow, seeking assistance on adding a GIF to a Markdown file.
+It's great that you're utilizing online resources to find solutions to specific challenges.
+You also engaged with various learning materials, including YouTube tutorials on building Chrome extensions and GPT from scratch.
+Additionally, you visited developer websites, explored web developer portfolios for inspiration, and searched for random number generators and Tailwind CSS-related topics.
+In terms of personal projects, you spent time on your own website, gavinwang.dev, and worked on a Dog vs. Cat Classifier.
+You also visited your GitHub repositories and explored how to build a random quote generator app with React and Tailwind CSS.
+It seems you also took some time to read articles on Medium, particularly from authors such as Sracha and Gavin Wang.
+To improve your productivity, I suggest setting specific goals for your web development projects and allocating time for focused coding sessions.
+Consider documenting your progress and learnings in a personal journal or blog.
+Additionally, try to actively engage with coding communities and seek feedback on your projects.
+Keep up the good work!
+Productivity rating: 85/100

 Okay now I have all the background script working, it